elvinatombender222/pushy/README.md

-# pushy
-A personal web-based notification viewer inspired by Pushover

 # Pushy

 **Pushy** is a self-hosted, web-based notification dashboard inspired by [Pushover](https://pushover.net), designed for personal use on a private network.